 SQL Server provides a Windows PowerShell module named sqlps that is used to import the SQL Server components into a Windows PowerShell environment or script.
 The sqlps module loads two Windows PowerShell snap-ins that implement:

 A SQL Server provider, which enables a simple navigation mechanism similar to file system paths.
 You can build paths similar to file system paths, where the drive is associated with a SQL Server management object model, and the nodes are based on the object model classes.
 You can then use familiar commands such as cd and dir to navigate the paths similar to the way you navigate folders in a command prompt window.
 You can use other commands, such as ren or del, to perform actions on the nodes in the path.

 A set of cmdlets, which are commands used in Windows PowerShell scripts to specify a SQL Server action.
 The SQL Server cmdlets support actions such as running a sqlcmd script containing Transact-SQL or XQuery statements.

-To learn about Windows PowerShell, see the Windows PowerShell Getting Started Guide.
+To learn about Windows PowerShell, see Getting Started with Windows PowerShell.

 The SQL Server 2016 PowerShell components can be used to manage instances of SQL Server 2000 or later.
 Instances of SQL Server 2005 must be running SP2 or later.
 Instances of SQL Server 2000 must be running SP4 or later.
 When the SQL Server 2016 PowerShell components are used with earlier versions of SQL Server, they are limited to the functionality available in those versions.